awmckinley/config/modules/net.disc/README.md

 # Network Discovery

-Software for network scanning and discovery.
+Tools for scanning, mapping, and discovering devices and services on computer networks.